microsoft/BCTech/samples/MachineLearning/README.md

 ![Azure Machine Learning Studio](images/bcmlendpoint.png)

 Finally, add the URI and key to appropriate BC configuration, e.g., to the Sales and Inventory forecast and Late Payment Prediction setups.

+## Troubleshooting

+- If you run into issues installing the Azure ML extension (cf. this [bug](https://github.com/Azure/azure-cli-extensions/issues/7968)), you may need to install the CLI via Python by doing `pip install azure-cli` in a terminal.
+- If you see the error `Resource provider [N/A] isn't registered with Subscription [N/A]`, you may need to register the `Microsoft.Cdn` and `Microsoft.PolicyInsights` resource providers for the subscription used, cf. this [accepted support answer](https://learn.microsoft.com/en-us/answers/questions/1983847/error-while-creating-a-managed-online-endpoint-in).
+- You need virtual machine quota for the VM used by the online endpoint, so if you see `Not enough quota available for Standard_DS2_v2`, request quota for the desired VM.
+- For the `UnicodeDecodeError: 'utf-8' codec can't decode byte 0xff in position 0: invalid start byte` error, please use PowerShell 7 as a terminal.